Last Updated on December 23, 2022 by Janine

 Related Reading: Visiting Mexico in November?
 Check out these tips before your trip!

-Dia de la Revolución celebrates the day Francisco Madero started the movement to end Porfirio Diaz’s 35-year dictatorship over Mexico.
+Día de la Revolución celebrates the start of the Mexican Revolution.
+On November 20, 1910, Francisco Madero started the movement to end Porfirio Diaz’s 35-year dictatorship over Mexico.
+The Revolution ended on February 5, 1917.

 What started as a movement to end an autocratic leader turned into a civil war and became one of the most important historical events in Mexico.